-Associate of Science in Nursing (LPN-RN Bridge) Degree
+Associate of Science in Nursing (LPN-RN Bridge) (AD13) Degree

-Length of Program: 3 semesters of prerequisite courses, 3 semesters of general education and occupational courses
+Length of Program: Two (2) semesters of prerequisite courses and Three (3) semesters of general education and occupational courses

 The purpose of the Associate of Science in Nursing (Bridge), Associate of Science Degree program, is to prepare students as entry-level practitioners who can provide safe, effective nursing care, as well as promote healthy transitions for culturally diverse clients in a variety of settings.
 Furthermore, the program develops critical thinking, integrates accumulated knowledge from nursing, the sciences, and humanities; incorporates knowledge acquired from general education courses; and emphasizes the values of caring, accountability, responsibility, and professional ethics.

-• Students will satisfactorily integrate the knowledge, skills, and attitudes of quality and safety competencies to include patient-centered care, teamwork and collaboration, evidence based practice, quality improvement, safety, and informatics.
+- Students will satisfactorily integrate knowledge, skills, and attitudes of quality and safety competencies to include: patient-centered care, teamwork and collaboration, evidence-based practice, quality improvement, safety, and informatics.

 Entrance Date: Prerequisite Courses open; however, all prerequisite/Competitive Admissions courses (which are listed as follows) must be successfully completed prior to competitive program admission deadline.

-Bridge Option: BIOL 2113 – Anatomy and Physiology I, BIOL 2113L – Anatomy and Physiology I Lab, BIOL 2114 – Anatomy and Physiology II, BIOL 2114L – Anatomy and Physiology II Lab, BIOL 2117 – Introductory Microbiology, BIOL 2117L – Introductory Microbiology Lab, ENGL 1101 – Composition and Rhetoric, MATH 1111 – College Algebra, PSYC 1101 – Introductory Psychology, COMP 1000 – Introduction to Computers, one Humanities Elective, and one additional General Education Elective LPN-RN Bridge Option Admission.
+Bridge Option: BIOL 2113 – Anatomy and Physiology I, BIOL 2113L – Anatomy and Physiology I Lab, BIOL 2114 – Anatomy and Physiology II, BIOL 2114L – Anatomy and Physiology II Lab, BIOL 2117 – Introductory Microbiology, BIOL 2117L – Introductory Microbiology Lab, ENGL 1101 – Composition and Rhetoric, MATH 1111 – College Algebra, PSYC 1101 – Introductory Psychology, COMP 1000 – Introduction to Computers, one Humanities Elective, and one additional General Education Elective.

 Associate of Science in Nursing Competitive Admissions Criteria Requirements: